temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 (6) Section 24 of the Internal Revenue Code of 1986 (relating to the child tax credit).\
 (7) All Federal education programs, including Pell Grants and title I funding under the Elementary and Secondary Education Act of 1965 (20 U.S.C.
 6301 et seq.).

-**(b) Block grants for residual aid.**—For the 5-year period beginning on the date of enactment of this Act, any State may apply for non-conditioned block grants totaling not more than 10 percent of prior fiscal year Federal spending on programs abolished under subsection (a), to be distributed as the States deem fit for temporary support through private charities or State-led initiatives.
+**(b) Block grants for residual aid.**-For the 5-year period beginning on the date of enactment of this Act, any State may apply for non-conditioned block grants totaling not more than 10 percent of prior fiscal year Federal spending on programs abolished under subsection (a), to be distributed as the States deem fit for temporary support through private charities or State-led initiatives.
 After the end of such 5-year period, all Federal welfare spending under the programs described in subsection (a) shall cease.

+Such block grants are authorized solely as a temporary incident of the power to pay debts and obligations incurred under prior Acts of Congress and to provide for an orderly wind-down of programs repealed by this section, and shall not be construed to authorize any new permanent Federal welfare program or to expand the scope of the Spending Clause beyond its original public meaning.

 ---